 - Parodied in Beetle Bailey — Sarge is trying to watch Beetle from hiding, but the tree can't conceal his massive girth.

 - Calvin does this a lot, mostly to Suzie.
 More justifiable than other examples as he's only six years old and therefore small enough to pull it off.

 - Similar to the Beetle Bailey example above, Garfield and Jon were playing Hide and Seek, but Jon quickly spotted Garfield's stomach hanging out from the front of the tree he was hiding behind.

 Garfield: I gotta get on a diet.

 - One story arc on Peanuts has Charlie Brown hiding behind a tree in front of the home of the Little Red-Haired Girl, trying to muster up enough courage to knock on her door and talk to her.

-- In Animal Crossing City Folk, villagers will often do this during games of hide and seek.
+- In Animal Crossing: City Folk and New Leaf, villagers will often do this during games of hide-and-seek.

 - Link has to use these in Oracle of Seasons in order to sneak up to two Subrosians.

 - In Love & War, Lavie makes use of this to listen to Ryan and Marianne's conversation in Davenport Park.